 In the 1990s Bolton Council did extensive restoration both inside and out and for the first time opened up the Victorian part of the house for all to see.
 Visitors today can enjoy all of the house including the highlights of the Great Medieval Hall of the Radcliffe family and the Barton’s stunning Tudor paneled Withdrawing Room.
 The Colonel and Mrs Ainsworth’s Victorian rooms are also well worth seeing, the latter decorated in the style of William Morris and his Arts and Craft style associates.

 Today the estate, gardens and hall are all open to visitors, and are free to visit.
-What once was the preserve of rich and privileged families, is now available for everyone to enjoy.

 Access and Opening Times

 Free admission to the hall and grounds.
 There is an excellent café within the hall.